ARMmbed/mbed-os-tools/docs/QUICKSTART.md

 This document provides examples for all three methods of testing.

-* You can also create [unit tests](http://en.wikipedia.org/wiki/Unit_testing) with the [mbed compatible CppUTest library](https://github.com/ARMmbed/mbed-cpputest-private).
-Information about the CppUTest library can be found [here](https://cpputest.github.io/manual.html).
+* You can also create [unit tests](http://en.wikipedia.org/wiki/Unit_testing) with the mbed compatible CppUTest library.
+Information about the CppUTest library can be found [here](https://cpputest.github.io/manual.html) or
+* use [Unity framework](https://github.com/ThrowTheSwitch/Unity) supported by mbed: [Unit](https://github.com/ARMmbed/unity) framework.

 Both test tools and host test scripts are written in Python 2.7.
 This means some knowledge about Python development is required.